A Digital Twin Framework for Decision-Support and Optimization of EV Charging Infrastructure in Localized Urban Systems: Methodology

 where: \begin{itemize} \item \(v(t)\): Actual wind speed at time \(t\), calculated proportionally based on actual wind speed and reference wind speed \& turbine height. \item \(P_{rated} = 3000\)W: Rated power output \item \(v_{cut-in} = 3.5\) m/s, \(v_{cut-out} = 45\) m/s: Cut-in and cut-out wind speeds \item \(v_r = 12\) m/s: Rated wind speed \end{itemize}

-The simulation is based on dynamic simulation, where agents evolve continuously over time according to predefined rules and events that influence their behavior and state changes.
+The simulation is based on a dynamic simulation, a time-stepped approach where agents evolve continuously over time (5-minute resolution) according to predefined rules and events.
 At the start of each cycle, global variables are initialized (Table \ref{table:common_var}), and agents (e.g., vehicles) are instantiated to represent initial conditions.
-Each vehicle's behavior is determined by its state (e.g., parking, working, or leaving), with decision-making processes triggering transitions between states based on predefined conditions.
+Each vehicle’s behavior is determined by its state (e.g., resting, parking, working, or leaving), with transitions triggered by temporal and probabilistic conditions.
+Figure \ref{fig:process_EV}, adapted and expanded from \citep{vanderKam2019, lee-2020}, illustrates the state transition process of the vehicle agent, detailing its decision-making in selecting parking and charging slots.
+Similar to prior studies that limited simulations to home–work travel due to simplifications and data constraints \citep{novosel-2015, lopez-2021}, our model also focuses on these two primary activity types to represent typical urban mobility relevant to EV charging.